blkluv/NeonMint/src/pages/about-me.md

 ---
 layout: /src/layouts/MarkdownAbout.astro
 title: "JERSEY CLUB IO | Content Creator Blockchain Game 🚀| How To Play"
-description: "Native New Jersey the Wizard of Hahz an O.G content creator turn blockchain thought leader returns to his home garden state to plant the seeds of the new digital economy around the world. 🚀☕"
+description: "Native New Jersey the Wizard of Hahz an O.G content creator turned blockchain thought leader returns to his home garden state to plant the seeds of the new digital economy around the world. 🚀☕"
 author: "The Wizard of Hahz"
 image:
   url: "/images/efeeleprofile.jpg"
   alt: "Jersey Club Logo"
 ---

-The game is to onboard the state of New Jersey on to blockchain with pics and videos that content creators can sell to barter for rentals, food or services around New Jersey among our verified vendors who accept $JERSEY loyalty rewards that can be redeemed for JerseyClub.io marketing campaigns paid with $JERSEY credits earn from social media posting or $JERSEY loyalty rewards earned by shopping in New Jersey.
+#### **🎮 Gameplay Overview** 🎪
+This game incentivizes content creators 📸 to capture and monetize Jersey experiences 🌉 through photos/videos, which can be:

+    🔄 Traded for rentals 🏠, food 🍔, or services 🛍️ with verified local vendors

+    💳 Redeemed as $JERSEY loyalty rewards 🏆 at participating businesses

+✨ Why Play?

+💰 Creators earn from their content

+🤝 Businesses gain loyal customers

+🔗 NJ shines as a blockchain hub

 #### **LEVEL 1: Jersey Club Viralfest** 🎪
 *(Budget: $250K | Projected Reach: 500M+ Impressions)*